 Targets: Full body

-Cow Face Pose improves posture and counteracts the effects of prolonged and sitting by dynamically stretching around your shoulders, buttocks (glutes), and fronts of thighs (quadriceps).
+Benefits: Cow Face Pose improves posture and counteracts the effects of prolonged sitting and doing computer work by dynamically stretching around your shoulders, buttocks (glutes), and fronts of thighs (quadriceps).

 - Start in Dandasana (Staff Pose), then cross your right leg over your left, stacking knee on top of knee and bringing your right heel to the outside of your left hip.